romulorvs/prop-pick/README.md

     city: 'New York'
 }

-pick('name job', person) // { name: 'John', job: 'Designer' }
+// filtering 'name' and 'job' from 'person' pick('name job', person) //=> { name: 'John', job: 'Designer' }

-// you can also separate by commas pick('name, age, city', person) // { name: 'John', age: 33, city: 'New York' }
+// you can also separate the keys by commas pick('name, age, city', person) //=> { name: 'John', age: 33, city: 'New York' }

 ```

 ------------

 **Returning an Array:**